eahs/FBLAManager/README.md

-- Designed for Android devices
+- Designed for Android and iOS devices

-- Options to login if user is already a member or create an account to join FBLA
+- Options to login with email and password or through Google if user is already a member, or create an account to join FBLA
 - Information about FBLA as well as links to important FBLA websites
 - Q and A section of frequently asked questions
 - A calendar full of current and competitive events
 - A list of competitive events with links to their guidelines
 - Options to sign up for current events and sign into meetings
 - Ability for directors and officers to track meeting attendance from website
 - Ability to email club director directly from application
 - Links to local, state, and national social media accounts
+- A feed of tweets from FBLA Twitter accounts

-- LIsts of local, state, and national officer teams
+- Lists of local, state, and national officer teams
+- List of members in the chapter as well as their contact information
+- Ability to edit personal information as well as profile picture

-- Officers and directors can create and post events and messages from the website
+- Officers and directors can create and post events and messages to the message board from the website
+- Push notifications when a new post is created
 - A bug reporting system